The Outback Way8-day itinerary

 Day 4: Alice Springs

-Alice Springs offers a wide range of accommodation and dining experiences, and hosts a jam-packed calendar of festivals, celebrations and quirky events.
+Alice Springs offers a wide range of accommodation and dining experiences, and hosts a jam-packed calendar of festivals and quirky events.
+Make sure to visit the Alice Springs Desert Park to learn about the local fauna and flora of the area.
+There’s plenty of things to do in the outback town.

 Day 5: Alice Springs to Uluru (445km)